-Public Safety - Police and Fire Departments anticipate increased service requests as Riverbridge apartments now under construction become occupied.
+Public Safety - Police and Fire Departments anticipate increased service requests as Riverbridge apartments increased occupancy.
 The ongoing Fire & EMS Department transition to professional services is reflected in budgeted expenses.
-A portion of public safety mitigation funds are allocated to fund personnel costs in support of this transition and new real estate development.
-EMS mandated Advanced Life Saving contracted services cost increased approximately 500%.
+A portion of public safety mitigation funds are allocated to fund personnel costs in support of this transition.